tornado80/jpamb/README.md

 |    90% |      8 |
 |   100% |    inf |

-## Getting Started
+## Evaluating

-To get started evaluating your tool you can run the `evaluate.py` script, it only requires the `click` library and python 3.
+To get started evaluating your tool you can run the `bin/evaluate.py` script, it only requires the `click` library and python 3.

 ```
-Usage: evaluate.py [OPTIONS] COMMAND [ARGS]...

-  The jpamb evaluator

-Options:
-  --help  Show this message and exit.

-Commands:
-  cases     Get a list of cases to test
-  evaluate  Given an command check if it can predict the results.
-  rebuild   Rebuild the benchmark-suite.
-  test      Check that all cases are valid
+./bin/evaluate.py --help
 ```

 To evaluate your analysis you should be able to simply run: